isaac-weisberg/UnityError/README.md

 - If a project declares it's compliance to UnityError, it is the developers' responsibility to ensure that every single interface used in the application that is capable of producing exception (error) objects is UnityError compliant.
 - To simplify usage, a GUI emitter used in the application is advised to be ready for generalized error case that is not compliant to UnityError.
 GUI emitters implementer is advised to acknowledge the development platform's built in capabilities to be able to provide more detailed GUI emissions.
 - UnityError objects are advised to be propagated via recommended development platforms means of exception (error) propagation mechanisms.
 - If FAEI uses another FAEI as an implementation detail, the UnityError object produced by it must be encapsulated into a UnityError object produced by the outher FAEI.

+# Naming Rationale

+Unity is in fact a terrible mistake-- just, what associations can you recall with the word "unity"?
+Huh?
+Yeah, I know, right.
+Well, now this time it's for a reason.